somang1418/somanghan.github.io/work-example.md

 		<b>Catching Credit Card Thieves with R</b><br>
 		 MinneFRAMA 2019<br>
 		<a href="https://drive.google.com/file/d/1Jq3lt-XPHSYIKws6FHW42nJW8f4EQNu4/view?usp=sharing"><div class="color-button">presentation</div></a><br><br>
-		<i>The purpose of the presentation is to show the modeling building process for a predictive model for credit card frauds, understand how the model works, and acknowledge the limitations of the model.
-Large dataset manipulation, sampling methods for fraud dataset, and multicollinearity problems were discussed as well.</i>
+		The purpose of the presentation is to show the modeling building process for a predictive model for credit card frauds, understand how the model works, and acknowledge the limitations of the model.
+Large dataset manipulation, sampling methods for fraud dataset, and multicollinearity problems were discussed as well.
 </li><br><br>
 	<li>
 		<b>Analysis on Immigrants from Travel Ban Countries</b><br>
 		Math, Statistics, and Computer Science (MSCS) Direct Undergraduate Research, 2018<br>
 		<a href="https://docs.google.com/presentation/d/1ZntSUh4f5K-AHEX_e7vFSkVma3VJttOjVLMDRbAXq5M/edit?usp=sharing"><div class="color-button">presentation</div></a>
 		<a href="https://drive.google.com/file/d/1hiBqw5hFSHBWaoGMc4juT7UXm_W9DGx0/view?usp=sharingharing"><div class="color-button">paper</div></a><br><br>
-		<i>The main purpose of the study is to analyze the negative stereotypes behind the immigrants from 8 travel ban countries in the United States and the condition of living in the US.
+		The main purpose of the study is to analyze the negative stereotypes behind the immigrants from 8 travel ban countries in the United States and the condition of living in the US.
 First, we made clusters of U.S states based on important features from the exploratory data analysis (Christan percent per state, Red State Voting per state, and etc. ), assigned a cluster number to individuals based on where they resided, and compared immigrants by clusters to analyze characteristics of individuals from different clusters.
 Then, we addressed negative stereotypes associated with crime and violence against immigrants, and examined whether the empirical data support these stereotypes.
 Finally, we analyzed the level of success that immigrants attain, based on different demographic factors.
-We compared immigrants and people in the US by different demographic factors.</i>
+We compared immigrants and people in the US by different demographic factors.
 	</li><br><br>
 	<li>
 		<b>Topological Data Analysis on Network of Game of Thrones</b><br>
 		Joint Mathematics Meetings, 2018<br>
 		<a href="https://drive.google.com/file/d/1clj6gTlAm1Z17tWYzJO1BrhitJW5vLmS/view?usp=sharing"><div class="color-button">poster</div></a><br><br>
-		<i>Persistent homology is an algebraic method to detect the topological features (such as connected components and holes) of high-dimensional data or data with noises.
+		Persistent homology is an algebraic method to detect the topological features (such as connected components and holes) of high-dimensional data or data with noises.
 I used persistent homology to analyze the structure of a point cloud produced from a semantic analysis of the structure of a finite metric space of the network map of Game of Thrones.
 Using by 2-dimensional persistent homology software RIVET, random datasets generated by R was distinguished from the dataset of Game of Thrones.
 To discern differences between random datasets and the datasets, the notion of matching distance was introduced.
-In addition to analyzing the RIVET plots, I applied statistical tests to the topological differences between the datasets to confirm the conclusions.</i>
+In addition to analyzing the RIVET plots, I applied statistical tests to the topological differences between the datasets to confirm the conclusions.
 	</li><br><br>
 </ul>